Handicaps & Classifications Explained

 This is a score based scheme for seniors and juniors, shooting the rounds appropriate to their age.
-These are the classifications with Grand Master Bowman being the highest level:
+These are the classifications with Elite Master Bowman being the highest level:

-The three qualifying scores must be achieved in a calendar year .
+The qualifying scores must be achieved in a calendar year .

 Once an archer gains a classification, a badge is awarded or sent to the archer and their title remains for one year after it was gained.
-Claims for Bowman, 1st, 2nd and 3rd Class are administered by Archery GB clubs.
+Claims for 1st, 2nd and 3rd Bowman, 1st, 2nd and 3rd Archer Class are administered by Archery GB clubs.

-Qualifying scores for Junior Master Bowman, Master Bowman and Grand Master Bowman must be must be achieved in a calendar year at UK Record Status tournaments, and a claim form plus supporting results sheets submitted to Membership Services by 31 December.
+Qualifying scores for, Master Bowman, Grand Master Bowman and Elite Master Bowman must be must be achieved in a calendar year at any Record Status tournaments, and a claim form plus supporting results sheets submitted to Membership Services by 31 December.